pdrobek/polcoin-new/README.md

 ## Community

-You can find more information about Polcoin on [polcoin.one.pl](http://polcoin.one.pl/).
+You can find more information about Polcoin on [polcoin.pl](http://polcoin.pl/).

-If you have any trouble write on [Polmine forum](https://forum.polmine.pl/index.php?topic=4204).
+If you have any trouble write on [Polcoine official forum](http://forum.polcoin.pl).

+We are also on [Bitcointalk.org](https://bitcointalk.org/index.php?topic=945549.0)

 ## More information